 I recommend you read the clutch article:

-I thought about combining these two articles, but felt the result would be too long.
+I thought about combining that article into this one, but the result would be excessively long.

 Applicability: All BMW Airhead motorcycles, /5 and later.

 Some applicability to Classic K-bikes & other BMW motorcycles with transmission input splines that work with a dry clutch.
 The K75 and early K100 K bikes not only have splines at the input of the transmission, but have splines at the driveshaft output area ...that is, the rear drive input ....and ALL must be kept lubricated.